Large Vase Kodai Sometsuke Sansui Landscape | The first-generation head of the Shinemon Kiln [146195]

 -----------------------

-The painted *sansui* (landscape) scene includes natural elements such as mountains, rivers, lakes, trees, and rocks, with little emphasis on human presence.
-When people or buildings do appear, they are depicted small?emphasizing the vastness of nature. *Sansui* painting is deeply influenced by Chinese philosophical and spiritual traditions such as Taoism, Confucianism, and Zen Buddhism, which emphasize respect for nature and harmony between humans and the natural world.
-These paintings often reflect spiritual and philosophical inquiry through the lens of nature.
-Beyond ceramics, *sansui* has been a central theme in traditional East Asian art, particularly ink painting, and remains a classic subject.
+The painted subject, sansui (landscape), depicts natural scenery such as mountains, rivers, lakes, trees, and rocks, with little emphasis on the human presence.
+When humans or buildings are shown, they appear small, highlighting the grandeur of nature.
+Landscape painting has long been influenced by Daoism, Confucianism, and Zen Buddhism, all of which respect nature and seek harmony with it.
+Thus, sansui expresses philosophical and spiritual pursuits through depictions of nature.
+Beyond ceramics, this theme is also a central subject in traditional ink paintings on hanging scrolls, representing one of the most classical motifs in East Asian art.

 [Potter Profile]